Kiyoshi364/websemantica/docs/main.typ

 Prolog programming
-consists of describing what is true by stating truth facts and rules for deriving new truths
+consists of describing what is true by asserting truth facts and rules for deriving new truths
 (the program),
 and then